Lödige Industries combines successful technologies for underground parking system in Amsterdam’s city centre

 Providing enough parking spaces with major customer benefits

-- Automated parking using the hybrid solution of CUBILE and 5BY2 parking technologies is the only option and replaces residents' on-street parking
+- Automated parking is the only option and replaces residents' on-street parking

 - The hybrid combination of technologies can be easily built into the existing vault between the street level and the Vijzelgracht metro station

-- By utilising the extremely fast horizontal transfer vehicles of the CUBILE technology and the space saving pallets of the 5BY2 technology, it is possible to deliver both the speed and the parking density required by this particular project
+- By utilising the extremely fast horizontal transfer vehicles of the CUBILE technology and the space saving pallet-based technology, it is possible to deliver both the speed and the parking density required by this particular project

 “Five years ago, when we installed what remains Europe’s largest public automated parking system with 1000 spaces in Denmark, we were a relative newcomer to the market.
 Since then we have seen sustained growth in this part of our business.
 We have made significant investments in 2018 and have won several attractive projects.
 I am particularly pleased that our decision to focus on high quality engineering and execution is being recognised by our customers and is being rewarded with contract wins such as this one.”